Divide and Conquer Introduction

 It is not important at this point that you remember the details of MergeSort.
 Instead, let’s look at the general structure of the algorithm.

-- Combine: (lines 16-24) The outputs of the divide and conquer step need to be combined to create the solution for the entire input.
+• Combine: (lines 16-24) In this step, you need to think about what additional work you need to do to combine the outputs of the recursive call (which you assume by induction correctly solves the problem on each part) in order to solve the entire problem.
 This step is usually the most difficult part of the algorithm to code and prove correctness of.

 Note that not all recursive algorithms are divide and conquer algorithms, for example, the recursive search algorithm below is not divide and conquer because the size of the subarray in the recursive call in line 15 is just 1 less than the original input, not a half, or a third (etc) of the size.